plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 I took ten years to reevaluate, but even though I opened my mind to things besides Buddhism, the desire to ordain never disappeared.
 I have since made much more progress and relate to myself in a different way.
 When Thay passed away — without knowing it — I started crying in meditation, and I asked myself, “Why is this happening, who died?”
 Then I found out Thay had passed away.
 I eventually came to Plum Village for a retreat, thinking this could be a good place to ordain.

-{% image "article2024/Done-Daffodil family/Sr.Diệu Hạnh_e.jpg" %}
+{% image "article2024/Done-Daffodil family/Sr.Diệu Hạnh_e.jpg", "removeIndentInFollowingElem" %}

 ***Sr. Dieu Hanh*** *(True Wondrous Action):* Seven years ago, I was lucky enough to discover Maison de L’Inspir, and often visited to practise.
 I also came to Plum Village, especially in the summer and for the Rains Retreat.
 I don’t exactly know when the wish to ordain came up.
 I had the strong feeling inside of me that this is really a path that I want to follow, because it helped me so much.